MirYasa/help-center/blog/how-to-connect-your-metamask-wallet-to-algebra.md

 ---
-title: How to connect your Metamask wallet to Algebra?
+title: How to connect your Metamask wallet to Algebra
 ID: "3"
 Lang: en
 Type: Guide